BitcoinQnA/Bitcoiner.Guide/blixt.md

 ### Dunder LSP
 [Dunder](https://blixtwallet.github.io/guides#guide-lsp) provides a low friction way to get on boarded directly to Lightning without needing to interact directly with an on-chain wallet.
 Dunder is a Lightning Service Provider that supports "on demand channel openings".
 Once enabled from the settings, when your Blixt wallet gets an inbound Lightning payment while not having any inbound capacity, Dunder will open a channel to the wallet with a push amount equal to the inbound payment minus the on-chain fee.

 You don't need to use the pre-configured Dunder LSP either.
 Once enabled, an additional menu item will surface that allows you to choose your own LSP provider.
-[Here](https://github.com/hsjoberg/blixt-wallet/issues/1033) is a list of community ran services.
+At the time of writing there is only a single [alternative](https://github.com/hsjoberg/blixt-wallet/issues/1033#issuecomment-1322576624), but more may be added in the future.

 Here's a quick primer on getting stared with a Dunder channel:

 1. Enable Dunder LSP from the app settings.
 2. Click receive from the main screen and specify an amount no greater than 400k sats.
 For this example let's assume an invoice of 200k sats.
 3. Share the resulting Lightning invoice with whoever wants to pay you via Lightning.
-4. Once the invoice is paid, the Dunder LSP will create a channel of maximum 400k sats and push the amount specified in the invoice (200k sats) to your side of the channel.
+4. Once the invoice is paid, the Dunder LSP will create a channel 400k sats in size and push the amount specified in the invoice (200k sats) to your side of the channel.
 5. You can now send **and** receive 200k sats over Lightning without needing any additional channels.
 6. If you then choose to receive an amount larger than your 'Can receive' balance, the Dunder LSP will repeat the process again and open a new additional channel to you.